dotnet/docs-maui/docs/migration/uwp-projects.md

 <!--  - See [AssemblyInfo changes](includes/assemblyinfo-changes.md) -->
 - Default.rd.xml

-These files are no longer needed for .NET MAUI WinUI application.
+These files are no longer needed for a .NET MAUI WinUI app.

 #### Files to add